onkernel/ImmortalBard/README.md

 // 1.
 SET THE SCENE - Choose your AI muse await bard.scene({ provider: 'openai' });

 // 2.
-TO BE - Launch a cloud browser (or not to be?) await bard.toBe();
+TO BE - Launch a cloud browser
+await bard.toBe();

 // 3.
 BESEECH - Command in natural language